GoyalIshaan/twitter-clone/README.md

 # Twitter Clone

-I used react and css for the frontend and for the frontend I used firebase which saved me a lot of time and increased my efficiency.
+I used react and css for the frontend and firebase for the backend.
+This saved me a lot of time and increased my efficiency.

 ## What I got to learn -